TUC-ProAut/HDC_driving_style_classification/README.md

         * 2... use the original script with the VSA_toolbox from https://github.com/TUC-ProAut/VSA_Toolbox
             * using the VSA_toolbox can provide a better understanding of the code, but requires more computing time
             * to use the VSA_toolbox clone the repo `git clone https://github.com/TUC-ProAut/VSA_Toolbox` and add to MATLAB path `addpath('/path/to/VSA_toolbox')`
-2. run the `HDC_encoding_for_hyperparam_analysis.m` to create all encodings for the complete hyper-parameter analysis (different number of dimenions, different scaling)
+2. (Optional) run the `HDC_encoding_for_hyperparam_analysis.m` to create all encodings for the complete hyper-parameter analysis (different number of dimenions, different scaling)

 ### Train the networks (Python)
 1. Run `python3 main.py --help` to check the available command line args.